About Adrian Swinscoe

 “Do better work.
 Your customers and your employees are waiting.
 Get on with it.”

-That’s very solid.
+That's some solid advice.
 Thank you so much, Adrian.

 You're very welcome.
 It's been a delight talking to you.
 Awesome.
 Thank you very much for asking me to be part of your series.